r0b0/debian-installer/README.md

 At this point, a snapshot called **opinionated_installer_bootstrap** is created.
 When installing the target system, the installer will detect the snapshot and copy its contents to the target root subvolume using btrfs send/receive.

-In the second phase, all the installer specific files are added to the installer Btrfs filesystem.
+In the second phase, all the installer-specific files are added to the installer Btrfs filesystem.
 Obviously, these are not part of the target installed system.

 ### Building the Frontend